You can request holiday (known as annual leave or statutory leave entitlement) when you want.

 - let you leave work early or come in late

-- round up to the nearest full day (it can’t be rounded down)
+- round up to the nearest full day (it cannot be rounded down)

 - pay you for the part day